Facedash/facedash-node/README.md

 ## Directory Layout
 This is still a basic node/expres app.
 Expect a basic out of the box express app folder structure.
 The visual board and login are still express templates.
-A backbone client is on progress
+A backbone client is in progress

 ## Example App